vitalii-komenda/railway-service/README.md

 ```js
 const res = rocketService.run({buttonPushed: true});
 ```
-* It will return boolean succeeded property
+* It will return boolean succeeded property or error if occurred

 For more information about Railway Oriented Programming please refer to http://www.slideshare.net/ScottWlaschin/railway-oriented-programming